weifund/weifund/README.md

 <img src="/assets/img/screen0.jpg" />

-### Front-End
+### Front-End (For Display)
 http://crowdfundrr.github.io/

 ### When Deployed
-- You can create, donate to, discover and track new campaigns
+- You can start, donate to, discover, refund and track crowdfunding campaigns
-- Link to campaigns via http://crowdfundrr.github.io/?id=CAMPAIGN_ID
+- Link to campaigns via crowdfundrr/#/tracker/CAMPAIGN_ID
 - Embed a link, upload an image on your website to be used on Discover interface
-- Get payed out when campaign is finished
+- Get payed out when campaign is finished, get refund if campaign fails

 ### Components
+- Angular v1.3.13
 - jQuery v2.1.1
 - Bootstrap v3.3.2
+- underscore v~1.7.0
 - bignumber.js v2.0.0
 - ethereum.js
 - bootstrap-datepicker.js